Avril-Cui/seal-backend/AS1/problem_framing.md

     > Oh, and a $800 43" TV.
 It technically is worth it since it's 4k 120Hz and Sony.
 But I don't really watch TV and clearly I'm not using it to play my video games.
     > Just spent £800 on a MacBook to start music production as a new hobby.
 All I’ve done is used it for Reddit.

+# Features
+We can up with some possible features to address the problem.

+## PauseCart: Reflective shopping cart
+One possible feature is a reflective shopping cart, where users can paste links to items they’re considering purchasing or import their existing carts from platforms like Amazon and other major e-commerce sites.
+Users also log the reason why they hope to purchase this item.

+## SwipeSense: Community Swipe Preference
+Another possible feature is Community Swipe Preferences, a social layer that introduces accountability and shared feedback into the shopping process.
+Users can upload or import items they’re considering buying and have them appear in an A/B comparison format for other users to swipe on, indicating which item other users think is more worthwhile or necessary.
+Alternatively, they can swipe to decide whether they think the purchase is worth it.
+In turn, users must complete their own daily swiping queue before their items become eligible for community feedback, ensuring balanced participation.
+This creates a fun, peer-based system that helps shoppers gain perspective on their decisions, see how others evaluate similar purchases, and develop more intentional buying habits through collective reflection.

+## WalletWhisper: Personal Cost Tracking of Items Bought
+A third feature is Personal Cost Tracking.
+Once an item is bought by the user, it’s added to a personal dashboard that tracks spending patterns and displays insights such as, “You purchased something that 40% of users predicted you might regret.”
+After receiving the item, users can log their thoughts or feedback: whether they’re satisfied, neutral, or regret the purchase.
+Over time, the system learns from these reflections, identifying trends in impulsive behavior and flagging similar future items as potential impulse buys.
+This feedback loop encourages mindful shopping habits by combining personal data, community insight, and behavioral learning.